isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 original decision function `def:even?`.
 Where before we removed two calls to `ctor:suc` before recursing, we now recurse first, and then *add* two calls to `ctor:suc`.
-This is not a coincidence, but is in fact a deep principle of computation itself, that we will return to in @sec:todo.
+This is not a coincidence, but is in fact a deep principle of mathematics that we will discuss later.

 The concept of indexed types is so foreign to mainstream programming that it is prudent to spend some time here and work through several examples of